A Message from Elementary School Principal Beth Genchur

 Hello Homer-Center Families, Students, and Community Members,

-I am excited to begin the 2021-2022 school year.
-While summer is filled with rest, relaxation, and planning, I thrive on the building being full of students and teachers.
-We have an amazing team of teachers and staff that are ready to begin our next chapter.
+I am truly eager to begin the 2023-2024 school year.
+While summer is filled with rest, relaxation, and planning, I thrive on the building being full of students and staff.
+We have an amazing team that is ready to begin the next chapter.
 I look forward to welcoming everyone back this year!